 Genetic tests to determine risk for monogenic diseases (such as cystic fibrosis or Huntington’s Disease) that are caused by a single mutation have been in use for over a decade.
 However, determining risk for complex diseases, which can be caused by hundreds to thousands of genetic variants that act in conjunction with environmental factors, remains challenging.

-Polygenic risk scores (also known as polygenic scores and genetic risk scores) represent the total number of genetic variants that an individual has to assess their heritable risk of developing a particular disease.
+Polygenic risk scores (also known as polygenic scores and genetic risk scores; PRS) represent the total number of genetic variants that an individual has to assess their heritable risk of developing a particular disease.
 While there is still much more work needed to realize the potential for polygenic risk scores in precision medicine, polygenic risk scores have the potential to impact complex disease research and healthcare in a variety of ways:

 In the first chapter of this series, experts explain what a polygenic risk score is and how they’re relevant to complex diseases.